 It’s worth noting that the wireless speed mentioned above is the theoretical rate.
 In my experience, a 1733 Mbps Wi-Fi connection in real-world usage delivers a sustained speed of around 1000 Mbps.

-Using radio to transmit data Wi-Fi is susceptible to interfaces and therefore has a lot of overheads.
+Using radio to transmit data, Wi-Fi is susceptible to interferences and therefore has a lot of overheads.

 And that’s why wired connections are generally superior in terms of throughputs.
 A Gigabit connection via a network cable has a sustained speed of almost 1000 Mbps.

 In other words, the net rate of a wired connection is about the same as its ceiling speed.
 Among other things, the wires inside a network cable are shielded from the elements and can work unhindered.

 Also, in a router (or switch), the network ports don’t share the bandwidth.
 Each port delivers its full rated bandwidth even when all of the ports are active.
 So, if you copy data from one Gigabit device to another, the speed between them is still 1 Gbps.

 But wired networking has one major disadvantage, you need to use wires.
 And that alone means it can’t beat Wi-Fi.

 Dual-band vs. tri-band Wi-Fi: The reality

 As far as I know, the first tri-band router is the Netgear R8000 Nighthawk X6 that came out in 2014.
 I remember reviewing it in my past life and having a hard time figuring out how to demonstrate the need for the second 5GHz band.

 And that’s just the way it is.
 In real-world usage, you’ll probably see no difference between dual-band vs. tri-band in standalone Wi-Fi routers.
 The first reason is that chances are you don’t have that many active clients anyway.

 Connected clients vs. active clients